Cici320/52685-A3-Keep-Green/README.md

 ## General Information
-- We use digital technology and our own data literacy and code literacy to promote environmental protection and energy conservation.
+- I use digital technology and our own data literacy and code literacy to promote environmental protection and energy conservation.

 ## Features
 List the ready features here: